preity-singh/cse15l-lab-reports/lab3.md

     biomed/1471-2105-3-24.txt:46:        20,000 entries) [ 2 ] and the National Cancer Institute's
     biomed/1471-2105-3-24.txt:47:        CGAP-GAI (Cancer Genome Anatomy Project Genetic Annotation
     ```
-* command: `grep "cancer" biomed/*.txt | tail -n 15` --> Adding `-n 15` to tail specifies that you want to display the last 15 lines of the output
+* This command searching for the string "cancer" in all `.txt` files within the `biomed` directory.
+The command will only output the last 15 lines because the keyword `tail` allows the user to see the tail end of the output.
+Adding `-n 15` to tail specifies that you want to display the last 15 lines of the output.
+This command allows for more control over the size of your output and making searching more efficient and less overwhelming.
+  * command: `grep "cancer" biomed/*.txt | tail -n 15`
   * output:
   ```
   biomed/gb-2003-4-7-r46.txt:          tumors.
 Other disease-related terms include 'Precancerous